mohmohrap/mohmohrap/README.md

 - 👋 Hi, I’m Amos
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning the science computer
+- 🌱 I’m currently learning the science of computers
-- 💞️ I’m looking to collaborate on flutter apps
+- 💞️ I’m looking to collaborate on flutter apps (good in GUI)
-- 📫 How to reach me; @mohmohrap on socials
+- 📫 How to reach me: @mohmohrap on YT

 <!---
 mohmohrap/mohmohrap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.